ANZAC Day Events in Sydney 2023

-More than 12,000 Northern Beaches residents pay their respects every year at the Dee Why Beach service.
-This year, Dee Why RSL ANZAC Dawn Service will honour its rich history with a COVID-safe event the Peace Garden.
+More than 12,000 Northern Beaches residents pay their respects yearly at the Dee Why Beach service.
+This year, Dee Why RSL ANZAC Dawn Service will honour its rich history with an event called the Peace Garden.

-The commemoration will look a little different to the annual Dee Why Beach service but will uphold its tradition of paying respects to the original Anzac’s, as well as the men and women who have served in all wars, conflicts and peacekeeping missions.
-Limited tickets will be available and can be requested, and collected, from Dee Why RSL reception in person from Monday 22 March.
+The annual Dee Why Beach service will uphold its tradition of paying respects to the original ANZACs, as well as the men and women who have served in all wars, conflicts and peacekeeping missions.

-Dee Why RSL will also have an Anzac Day breakfast available after the service and Two-Up from 12:00pm to 6:00pm.
+Dee Why RSL will also have an ANZAC Day breakfast available after the service, plus Two-Up and live music from 12 pm.

 Where: Dee Why RSL Club, 932 Pittwater Rd, Dee Why

-The garden is bursting with history and is a great way to access and explore the past.
+The garden bursts with history and is a great way to access and explore the past.